The Health Facilities page includes information about health & medical services and what to do in an emergency.

-All students at the Hebrew University, including part-time and external students, must have health insurance coverage for the period of their studies.
+In response to the Covid-19 pandemic and visa requirements, all international students at the Hebrew University, including part-time and external students, must have health insurance coverage through Harel Insurance for the period of their studies.

 Israeli Citizens & New Immigrants